alex9311/alex9311.github.io/_posts/2020-01-02-pose-estimation.md

 # [[1, 40], [2, 50], [3, 60], [4, 70], [5, 80], [6, 100], [7, 100], [8, 110]]
 ```

-I had a got a grainy erg video from a friend to test the smoothing on.
+I had a grainy erg video from a friend to test the smoothing on.
-In the video below, the original predicted coordinates are shown in green and the adjusted coordinates are shown in red.
+In the video below, the **original predicted coordinates are shown in green and the adjusted coordinates are shown in red**.
 You can see when one of the green points goes way off the hand position, the red coordinate for the same frame is much closer to the correct location.

 ![/images/pose-estimation-smooth-points.gif](/images/pose-estimation-smooth-points.gif)

 With my smoothing and speed code, it was time to check out hand speed on a pro!
-Eric Murray, a 2x olympic gold medal rower, posts videos of himself erging on youtube.
+<a href="https://en.wikipedia.org/wiki/Eric_Murray_(rower)">Eric Murray</a>, a 2x olympic gold medal rower, posts videos of himself erging on youtube.
 I grabed a short clip of him erging and ran my code.

 ![/images/pose-estimation-eric-murray.gif](/images/pose-estimation-eric-murray.gif)

 The output video looked promising but graphing the hand speed really brought out the speed pattern.
 The drives are the higher peaks and the recovery are the lower peaks.
+This indicates lower hand speed during recovery than during the drive, which is good form!
+You can also see that hand speed increases through the drive and is more consistent during recovery which is also correct.

 ![/images/pose-estimation-graph-hand-speed.png](/images/pose-estimation-graph-hand-speed.png)

 ## Thoughts
 I had a lot of fun bringing the pretty raw HRNet model into something that could be used fairly easily on a video.
 What I enjoyed even more was the straightforward math that went into calculating speed, removing outlier keypoints, and even just drawing shapes onto a frame of video.
-It's not often that I get to solve cut-and-dry problems like "find the speed between points in this array."
+It's not often that I get to solve cut-and-dry problems like that.

-In the next few weeks, I hope to open a PR to the HRnet repo with my generic video inference code and Docker environment.
+I opened a [pull request](https://github.com/leoxiaobin/deep-high-resolution-net.pytorch/pull/161) with the original HRnet repo with a slightly modified inference script and docker environment as they were still in need of demo code.
+I'm hoping to get that merged soon.
-It would be an honor to have written the demo/quick-start code for such a successful research project.
+It would be so cool to have written the demo/quick-start code for such a successful research project!